EVERETT WAKOLI, PRESIDENT

 John Watibini is a Board member and the immediate former treasurer of Abeingo Association Canada.
 He holds a B.A degree in Political Science and a diploma in Public Administration from the University of Nairobi.
 He currently works at Ontario Trillium Foundation.
 John immigrated to Canada 12 years ago and immediately joined Abeingo Association Canada.
 He is member of Kenya Community in Ontario (KCO).
 John’s experience includes administration, office management, financial management and budgeting, human resources, project management, logistics, event coordination and community mobilization.
 John is interested in writing and enjoys new places and meeting people from different cultures and committed to anti-racism, anti-oppression and poverty.

-DR. EBBY MADERA:
+DR. EBBY MADERA

-Dr. Ebby Madera is the immediate former president of Abeingo (2014-2018) and currently a Board member.
+Dr. Ebby Madera is the immediate former president of Abeingo (2014-2018) and current Board member.
 Dr Madera started her career in Kenya as high school teacher after graduating from the University of Nairobi.
 She taught for several years before moving to the ministry of education as an education officer.
 She came to Canada to further her education and obtained a Master of Arts and a Doctorate in education measurement from the University of Toronto.
 Ebby is currently working with the Ontario Public Service as a psychometrician.

 Ebby is involved in the community.
 Abeingo Association has through its INUA-Abeingo Scholarship Fund, raised funds and supported over 40 needy HIV Aids orphans in Kenya.